 The count of the tribe of Levi was done separately (Num 3:15, 3:39).
 It seems apparent the reason this census was done was to document the trade of the non-firstborn Levites for the firstborn of the other tribes (Num 3:45-46).
 This same census is referred to in Exodus 38:26 where a half shekel tax is imposed on those included in the census.
 One could easily assume this census was taken before the tabernacle was erected since it appears before Exodus 40 where the tabernacle is erected.
 However, Numbers 1:18 is quite specific that this census was taken on the first day of the second month, which would have been a month after the tabernacle was erected.
 The census total is identical to that in Exodus 38:26 (Num 1:46, 2:32).
 Yet Exodus 38 appears to be of a time before the tabernacle was complete.
 Numbers 2 is certainly after the tabernacle was built.

-As it turns out this same tax is mentioned in Exodus 30:12-14 and this account anticipates a census will be done.
+As it turns out, this same tax is mentioned in Exodus 30:12-14 and this account anticipates a census will be done.
 The tax is so “that there may be no plague among them when you number them” (Ex 30:12d).
 That doesn’t sound like it’s coming from a Patron who is basking in the glow of a fresh new relationship of cooperation with His children.
 That sounds more like a Creator that is displeased with taking a census and is ready to toast anyone who steps out of line.
 It is called ‘atonement money’ (Ex 30:16).
 Did the Creator require them to take a census and then charge them for the sin of taking the census?

 This strange approach on the part of the Creator is easily understood if one considers that He was opposed to any census, but required it because the firstborn failed in their responsibility.
 In that case this area of Exodus is not intended to be considered sequential in time.
 It is not in time order, but subject order.
 It is simply describing things related to the tabernacle.
 The mention of Aaron and his sons in chapter 27/28 and the sin offerings of chapter 29 cannot be taken as indications of timing relative to Exodus 32, and the golden calf.
 The timing of the Levites choosing (Deu 10:5, 8), the commanding of the required sacrifices (Lev 7:37-38, Num 28:6) and the timing of the census (Num 1:18, 2) are specified in other areas of Moses record.
 The timing always follows the episode of the golden calf.
 Like the tabernacle itself, these things were implemented in reaction to the golden calf and Moses plea to spare Israel.

 Moses' instruction to the people to give for the tabernacle was recorded after the second 40-day stay on Mt.
 Sinai (Ex 35:4-20).
 Yet the Creator’s instruction to Moses about this was in Exodus 25:2-8.
-We saw that Moses was anxious that the Creator would dwell among Israel (Ex 34:9).
+We saw that Moses was anxious that the Creator would dwell among Israel, (Ex 34:9).
 Wouldn’t he then make construction of the tabernacle a high priority?
-If Moses wanted the Creator to go among Israel wouldn’t we expect him to begin the construction of His house as soon as possible?
-If chapter 25 is in time sequence Moses had the plans and he had the means to begin construction before his second 40-day stay on Mt.
+If Moses wanted the Creator to be among Israel, wouldn’t we expect him to begin the construction of this house as soon as possible?
+If chapter 25 is in time sequence, Moses had the plans and he had the means to begin construction before his second 40-day stay on Mt.
 Sinai.
 It would seem that he would want to do that and give his Maker every reason possible to see a desire in Israel to do His will.
 Yet he apparently did nothing to start construction.
 However, if the tabernacle was first introduced on Moses second 40-day stay on Mt.
 Sinai, Moses is being diligent and responsive to the instruction of the Creator.

 The Hebrew mind that compiled the record of Exodus 25-30 was bringing together items related to the tabernacle.
 It was not overly concerned with the timing of that instruction, but rather the relative significance.
 Like the confirmation of the Sinai covenant the tabernacle was a major part of society in Israel.
 The timing was documented elsewhere.
 Lack of concern for the sequential ordering of a matter is not unusual in Hebrew accounts.